 How Much Does Rome Cost A Day

-Daily Cost- If you book in advance, find cheap deals, and mange your money, Rome will only cost you around $50 -$70 a day.
+Daily Cost- If you book in advance, find cheap deals, and manage your money, Rome will only cost you around $50 -$70 a day.
 It also depends where to stay in Rome.

 Personally, my favorite hostel in Rome is “The Yellow”.
 The hostel has nice rooms and the staff is insanely friendly.
 Plus it is just a five minute walk from the main train station.
 It isn’t the cheapest hostel in the city, but it is a great place to make friends.